 Taking All Comers

 In March, Howard packed his horse off on an extensive cross-country racing campaign.
 “Seabiscuit will take on all comers,” he informed the press, “and he’ll mow them down like grass.”
 Howard was right; that spring and summer Seabiscuit flattened the competition up and down the Eastern seaboard.
-By August, there seemed to be only one horse who hadn’t fallen to Seabiscuit’s charge: the 1937 Triple Crown winner, War Animal.
+By August, there seemed to be only one horse who hadn’t fallen to Seabiscuit’s charge: the 1937 Triple Crown winner, War Admiral.
 The stallion was the son of Man o'War and considered by many to be the sole heir of his sire’s awesome speed.

 Pimlico Match Race